 From family-owned beach resorts to art-orientated boutique pads, these are the best hotels in Bermuda.

 Part English cricketing village out to sea, part semi-tropical island, Bermuda is tiny at just 21sqm (54sqkm).
 But with African, Portuguese, Asian and North American heritage, 181 islands, pink-sand beaches and pastel-hued houses, more golf courses than it really ought to have, and a treacherous reef whose shipwrecks offer a world-class diving destination, there’s plenty to do.
 Here’s our guide to the best hotels in Bermuda for every traveller.

-Bermuda’s blush sands are one of the main draws at The Reefs, where each guest room faces west to enjoy sunsets over the Atlantic.
-This large resort has been open since 1947, and is still owned and operated by Bermudian family, the Dodwells.
-Free kayak, paddle board and snorkelling gear mean you can make the most of the calm waters of the secluded bay below the limestone cliffs.
+Bermuda’s blush sands are one of the main draws at the Reefs, where each guest room faces west to enjoy sunsets over the Atlantic.
+This large resort has been open since 1947, and is still owned and operated by the Bermudian family, the Dodwells.
+Free kayak, paddleboard and snorkelling gear mean you can make the most of the calm waters of the secluded bay below the limestone cliffs.
 Four restaurants, an award-winning spa, and a tennis court mean there’s no reason to leave once you’ve settled in.
 This is definitely one for those seeking easy relaxation.

 Traditional décor and old-fashioned hospitality await at the Royal Palms, where each day is marked with an evening wine hour, and rooms feature freshly cut flowers on arrival.
 Downtown Hamilton is just a ten-minute walk away from this former private home that dates from 1903, set in quiet tropical gardens.
 For a special night out without leaving the property, head to Ascots restaurant for the homemade pasta and seafood.